-There are tons of people who are becoming or have been caffeine addicts, and these people cannot get through a day without a cuppa.
+There are tonnes of people who are becoming or have been caffeine addicts, and these people cannot get through a day without a cuppa.
 And then there are those who love the taste and fragrance of tea leaves.
 Just the aroma of brewing tea leaves can easily rejuvenate them.

 Irrespective of which category of people you belong to, you would have noticed that most areas in Mumbai have good coffee houses, but these cafes usually serve terrible tea.
 Fret not tea lovers, the newly opened Tea Trails has an extensive menu and will satisfy your caffeine cravings!